vt-tlos-pathways/pathways-docs/faqs.md

 To use the Pathways Assessment Tool, an assignment **must** exist in your Canvas course; however, it can be set up so the assignment is still _administered_ outside of Canvas.

 Add your assignments under "Assignments" in Canvas.
 Under "Submission Type" select either "No Submission" or "On Paper".
-You must publish the assignment in order to apply grades.
-These assignments can then be assigned to Pathways outcomes in the tool.
+To assess the assignment for Pathways, it can remain **unpublished**.
+In this case, students will neither see it under Assignments nor in their gradebook.
+However, if you plan to assign a traditional grade to this assignment, it ***must*** be published.
+Whether published or not, these assignments can then be assigned to Pathways outcomes in the tool.

-If you are not assigning grades to this student work, you can still select it for Pathways assessment.
-Add the assignment as described above and leave the assignment as **unpublished**.
-Students will not see it in their gradebook.
 In the Pathways Assessment Tool, choose **Option #4** when linking the assignment to an outcome.
 Use the rating tool described on the [Option #4](option4.md) page to assign Pathways ratings to students.

 ## Third-Party Software
 ### How can I use student work that utilizes third-party software such as ALEKS, Cengage, MyLab, etc.?